eskur/ttrpg-public/cypher/house-rules.md

 - Be patient.
 - If you are significantly late, you won't be able to play the session.
 - Let me know ahead of time if you can't make the session.
-- If there is an updated version of a piece of content (type, focus, descriptor, etc), you must use the updated version.
+- If there is an updated version of something (type, focus, descriptor, cypher, artifact, etc), you must use the most recent version.

 # Game modifications
 ## XP